motocsky09/MeigoWeb/README.md

   OOP and S.O.L.I.D Principles
 ```
 ### MeigoWEB is a web platform dedicated to the field of sales, specifically 3D print object.
-The application is divided into x parts:
+The application is divided into 5 parts:
 ```
 1. Identity management part: it is responsible for the user authentication and registration part as well as the role management part.
 For the server side